AdobeDocs/commerce-cloud-tools/src/pages/docker/test/code-testing.md

 # Code testing

-In a Cloud Docker for Commerce development environment, you can use the integrated test suite in each [Cloud Suite for Commerce][] package for Magento code testing.
+In a Cloud Docker for Commerce development environment, you can use the integrated test suite in each [Cloud Suite for Commerce][] package for application code testing.
 The test suites, which use the [Codeception testing framework for PHP][], provide acceptance tests to validate code intended for contribution to Commerce Cloud package repositories.

 Before you run tests, you must prepare your Docker environment and update the test configuration file.
-(See [Prepare the test environment](#prepare-the-docker-environment-for-testing).)
+See [Prepare the test environment](#prepare-the-docker-environment-for-testing).

 ## Test resources